Thndr

 Financial identity layer + KSA unlock

-Achievable · Requires two things landing in the same window
+Achievable if two things land in the same window

 The two things: (1) Thndr ships a financial memory layer that makes the platform meaningfully sticky within 12 months, and (2) the Saudi Arabia license arrives before a well-capitalised GCC competitor reaches mass-market scale in Egypt.
 If both happen, the 10-million-investor milestone – Hammouda's stated IPO threshold – comes into view by 2028.
 That is a different category of company than what exists today.